myojin223/Sketch/README.md

-# Drag and drop "Sketch" folder into your existing Proximity template directory
+# Drag and drop the folder inside of the "Sketch-Main" folder into your existing Proximity template directory

 ## For Proximity 0.5.4+